jamcgee/jamcgee.github.io/content/article/2021-09-22-crt-startup.md

 In this case, the linker will simply call into `.init` or `.fini` directly under the assumption that the initialization function begins with the first instruction.

 > **Note:** On machines with multiple instruction sets, namely 32-Bit ARM, there is no mechanism to communicate to the runtime linker which instruction set is in use for `.init` and `.fini` as this is handled by the LSB in the symbol address.
-> This means the functions must be written in the processor's primary instruction set, even if the rest of the application has been compiled in an alternate ISA.
+> This means the functions must be written in the instruction set identified by the platform ABI.
+> For most Unix platforms, this is the legacy ARM instruction set but Thumb may be used by some ABIs (e.g. Windows).

 ### ELF Initialization Sections